zunayed76/glutracing/README.md

 # glutracing

-This is a
-the final project in graphics 4208 created using glut in opengl.
+This is the final project for graphics 4208 created using glut in opengl.